Giles Fletcher. Sonnets to Licia, publshed 1593.

 That time, fair LICIA, when I stole a kiss,

-From off those lips where C
+From off those lips where CUPID lovely laid,

 I quaked for cold: and found the cause was this: